KyberNetwork/developer-portal/staking-api.md

 | `delegatedStake` | KNC amount delegated to a staker |
 | `delegatedAddress` / `dAddr` | Who the staker delegated his stake to |

-We can classify the APIs for reading staking data in 4 broad sections:
+We can classify the APIs for reading staking data in 3 broad sections:
 - Reward percentage calculation for pool masters
 - Getting the above 3 parameters for the past epochs and the current epoch
 - Getting the above 3 parameters for the next epoch

 ## Section 1: Reward calculation for pool masters
 ### Staker Data Of An Epoch
 Obtains a staker's information for a specified epoch.
-Used for calculating reward percentage by pool masters (and the DAO contract).
+Used in conjunction with (getStake)[#stakers-knc-stake] for calculating reward percentage by pool masters (and the DAO contract).
 Kindly refer to [this example](faqs.md#2-how-do-i-make-use-of-the-getstakerdataforpastepoch-function-to-calculate-the-stake-and-reward-distribution-for-my-pool-members) for a walkthrough on reward calculation.

 ---
 function **`getStakerDataForPastEpoch`**(address staker, uint256 epoch) public view returns (uint256 _stake, uint256 _delegatedStake, address _delegatedAddress)